kennyalive/blog/content/post/math-typesetting-2020.md

 The full list of supported \\(\TeX\\) functions can be found in [KaTeX Documentation](https://katex.org/docs/supported.html)

+We finished with the typesetting part.
+Let's proceed to the BSDF formula part.

 ### Macrosurface BSDF integral derivation
 According to the microfacet model, the surface has a microstructure (black outline) that determines the surface's reflectance properties.
 Those details are small, and for an ordinary person, the surface still looks nice and smooth (green outline) :
 ![microsurface](/math-test/microsurface.png#center)